yajidms/bot-gajelas/README.md

 ## 🔑 Important Configuration (`.env`)

-Create a file named `.env` in the project's root directory containing the API Keys, Bot ID, and User IDs.
-This is crucial for the bot to function correctly!
+Create a file called `.env` in the main directory of the project with the contents of the `API Key` and `Bot ID` and `User ID`.
+This is key for the bot to work properly!

 ```dotenv
 # --- Key Credentials ---